sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers/README.md

 # f) Related Publications, but not necessarily on the topic above

-# g) Citation on above paper in Bibtex (Ideally this shold be another file)
+# g) Citation of above papers in Bibtex (ToDo: This should be another file)
+@article{garimella2018political,
+  title={Political Discourse on Social Media: Echo Chambers, Gatekeepers, and the Price of Bipartisanship}, author={Garimella, Kiran and Morales, Gianmarco De Francisci and Gionis, Aristides and Mathioudakis, Michael}, journal={arXiv preprint arXiv:1801.01665}, year={2018}
+}

 @article{Garimella:2018:QCS:3178568.3140565,
  author = {Garimella, Kiran and Morales, Gianmarco De Francisci and Gionis, Aristides and Mathioudakis, Michael}, title = {Quantifying Controversy on Social Media},